Skip to Content

 When Can You Take Your Husky Puppy Outside?

 It’s recommended that you keep your husky, and any other breed of dog, safe inside your home and private yard/garden until around 2 weeks after they have completed their last vaccination round.
+By this time your husky pup will be around 16 weeks old before it’s safe for them to spread their paws in the local parks and public places.

 Your private yard vs local parks